 Dog Separation Anxiety

-The best solution to combat dog separation anxiety is to crate train your pooch.
-Dogs need to have a safe space to go not just when you aren’t home, but also when strangers come over to visit or when they are just feeling overwhelmed.
+The best way to prevent dog separation anxiety is through crate training.
+Dogs need to have a safe space to go not just when you aren’t home, but also when strangers come over to visit or when they are feeling overwhelmed.
 There are many types of crates, and even some that can blend in with your decor.
 For smaller dogs, sometimes they just need a cozy cuddle cup to tunnel in or a dog carrier bag suited for hiding.

 Stranger Danger Dog Anxiety